Reimagining Sustainable Peace in Tigray: A Transitional Justice Perspective

 Going back

 This is part II of an interview with Yassir Kori relates his flight from Sudan that finally brought him to safety in the United States.
-Kori walked across Sudan and Ethiopia for over a month, working along the way to finance his trip as he tried to escape from a
+Kori walked across Sudan and Ethiopia for over a month, working along the way to finance his trip as he tried to escape from a government that wanted to kill him.

 A Long Walk

 This is part I of an interview with Yassir Kori relates his flight from Sudan that finally brought him to safety in the United States.
-Kori walked across Sudan and Ethiopia for over a month, working along the way to finance his trip as he tried to escape from a
+Kori walked across Sudan and Ethiopia for over a month, working along the way to finance his trip as he tried to escape from a government that wanted to kill him.

 Somalia and the Slippery Slope of Jubbaland